bixb922/crank-organ/doc-software/crank organ software.md

 * Shows remaining battery capacity on browser
 * Very low power consumption: consumes 0.3W in addition to the power needed for the solenoids
 * Preconfigured for common scales: 20 note Carl Frei, 26 note Alderman/Wright, 31 note Raffin.
 Allows to define custom scales and different instruments.
 * This system is highly scalable, capable of managing a vast number of pipes.
 Depending on the model, the microcontroller can store either 300 or 700 MIDI files.
-With the addition of an SD card, there is virtually no limit."
+With the addition of an SD card, there is virtually no limit.
+* Standard type 0 and 1 MIDI files are supported.
+Solenoids can be mapped to MIDI note number only (only one instrument), or MIDI note number and program number (several instruments).
+Percussion channel mapping is also supported (drums and percussion).

 # Main menu and navigation
 The home page has the main menu and shows detailed battery use information.